Redefining a region.

 In a league of its own

 McLaren Greater Lansing (MGL) is a complete replacement campus.
 Previously landlocked in a residential area within Lansing, the new hospital is located on a Michigan State University (MSU) research property just off the highway, allowing for easier access and a boost in visibility.
-The campus contains the nine-story hospital and an outpatient facility with cancer center.
+Designed in partnership with Gresham Smith, the nine-story, 517,000-square-foot replacement hospital represents the largest one-time investment in McLaren Health Care history, replacing two existing hospital facilities with one state-of-the-art facility that advances patient care, comfort and convenience.

 A unique aspect to this project is the utilization of design assist engineering.
 With the design assist partners co-located in the local HED office, there were daily conversations regarding value in systems to balance first costs with long term value.
 The resulting savings to the owner meant more opportunities for program development and overall amenities for the patient, in addition to better coordination and overall understanding of the building systems that came from the process.